 Revenue in Most Recent Year Available (2020): $64,458,850

 Five-Year Revenue Trend: Decreasing (by 31 percent change)

 Percent of Revenue American Bible Society Spends on Fundraising: 15 percent

 Percent Peer Group Spends on Fundraising: 9 percent

-Complete MinistryWatch profile for American Bible Society can be found here.
+Complete MinistryWatch profile for the American Bible Society can be found here.

-Find recent MinistryWatch articles mentioning American Bible Society here.
+Find recent MinistryWatch articles mentioning the American Bible Society here.

 Access to MinistryWatch content is free.
 However, we hope you will support our work with your prayers and financial gifts.
 To make a donation, click here.